-Black Friday is today and you're probably wondering how to capitalize on that for your own business.
-The truth is you don’t have to do something extr
+Black Friday is coming up, and you're probably wondering how to capitalize on that for your own business.
+The truth is you don’t have to do something

-Black Friday is today and you’re probably wondering how to capitalize on that for your own business.
+Black Friday is coming up, and you’re probably wondering how to capitalize on that for your own business.
 The truth is you don’t have to do something extravagant for Black Friday.
 You could do something very simple and still get sales.
-Don’t sit out the holiday season this year, there are many Black Friday ideas for small businesses you can use.
+Don’t sit out the holiday season this year; there are many Black Friday ideas for small businesses you can use.

 According to US Commerce, 30% of retail sales occur between Black Friday and Christmas.
 It’s not too late to earn extra money from the holiday season.
 That’s also a great reminder that you do not need to rush to put out something today.
 You have the rest of the holiday season to grab sales.